learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 `High ${3 + 2}!` // 'High 5!'
 ```

-We'll cover string interpolation in greater depth later on, but for now notice that the whole string is wrapped in backticks, and the part that we _interpolate_ is wrapped in `${}`. `${}` is simply a special signal to JavaScript that people weren't likely to write out on their own — it signals to the JavaScript interpreter that it should _evaluate_ (that is, run the code) whatever is inside of it.
+We'll cover string interpolation in greater depth later on, but for now notice that the whole string is wrapped in backticks, and the part that we _interpolate_ is wrapped in `${}`.
+This, `${}`, is simply a special signal to JavaScript that people weren't likely to write out on their own — it signals to the JavaScript interpreter that it should _evaluate_ (that is, run the code) whatever is inside of it.
 Being able to evaluate our code and put the result directly inside of a string is a super powerful idea that we'll make lots of use of.

 ## Resources

 * [MDN - JavaScript Data Structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)

+<p class='util--hide'>View <a href='https://learn.co/lessons/javascript-intro-to-data-types'>JavaScript Data Types</a> on Learn.co and start learning to code for free.</p>